Board of Directors

 Kelly Balentine grew up in Lauderdale County and graduated with a degree in Secondary Education from UNA.
 She taught English and History in both the Florence City and Lauderdale County systems.
 She completed her Masters in Library and Media while serving as the librarian at St. Joseph.
 Kelly currently works as Education and Outreach Coordinator with the City of Florence Solid Waste, Street, and Recycling Departments.
 She joined the KTSB Board in 2019.
 She serves on the board of Shoals Earth Month Inc. and often volunteers at local litter cleanup events.
 Kelly enjoys gardening, keeping chickens, and exploring the outdoors with her husband and three grandsons.

-TJ Johnson is the Programs Coordinator for the Muscle Shoals National Heritage Area, where he pursues his passion for developing enjoyable and accessible outdoor recreation opportunities for all.
+TJ Johnson is the Programs Manager for Muscle Shoals National Heritage Area, where he pursues his passions for conserving natural & cultural resources, while improving accessibility to these resources for all.
 He holds a Master of Science in Recreation Management from the University of North Alabama and Bachelors of Science in Conservation Biology and Psychobiology from Oregon State and the University of California, Davis, respectively.
-In his free time, TJ enjoys camping, theology, learning about local history and mycology.
+In his free time, TJ enjoys camping, local history, and mycology.

 Kayla Starr Gregory Etie, a Sheffield native and alumni, is a full-time mother to Bella and Milo.
 She joined KTSB in 2023 and also serves on the Sheffield Beautification and Tree Board.
 Kayla works as the AL Parent Leader for the Alabama Department of Child Abuse and Neglect Prevention, serving on the Parent Advisory Council as our Congressional District 4 Representative for Children's Trust Fund.
 She is a lead facilitator for a leadership program inside of Sheffield City Schools named Z-Factor, which is a part of the local non-profit, The Rescue Me Project.
 In her spare time she enjoys being outside with her children, exploring new places, and embracing opportunities.